hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/01_data_organization.md

 ### Raw data

 From this study we are using the [RNA-seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) data which is publicly available in the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra/?term=SRP029367).

+> **NOTE:** If you are interested in how to obtain publicly available sequence data from the SRA we have some materials on this [linked here](https://hbctraining.github.io/Accessing_public_genomic_data/lessons/downloading_from_SRA.html).

 ### Metadata